castorini/anserini/docs/indexing-afriberta.md

 - Yoruba

 # Downloading the dataset
--  You can download the dataset from huggingface for both train and eval using the code below
+- You can download the dataset from huggingface for both train and eval using the code below. `$language` represents the language corpora to download as listed above in lower case e.g `igbo`.
     ```bash
     wget https://huggingface.co/datasets/castorini/afriberta-corpus/resolve/main/{$language}/train.zip
     ```